kdwils/weatherstation/README.md

 # Weatherstation

-A Go package for listening to [Tempest weather station](https://shop.tempest.earth/products/tempest) events.
-This package provides a simple interface for consuming real-time weather data from your station at home.
+A Go package for listening to [Tempest weather device](https://apidocs.tempestwx.com/reference/quick-start) events.
+This package provides a simple interface for consuming real-time weather data from your device at home.

 It also ships with a simple web dashboard that can be used to view the current weather data.